WeiShi78/DeepRad-Tools/README.md

 # deeprad_normalize

 Calculates normalization information for folders full of NifTI images (.nii or .nii.gz files).
-Specifically, this tool add normalization information as metadata to the NifTI header so that other DeepRad tools can utilize these data as properly normalized inputs into deep learning algorithms.
+Specifically, this tool add normalization information to the NifTI dataset so that other DeepRad tools can utilize these data as properly normalized inputs into deep learning algorithms.
 Running this tool is likely a pre-requisite before running other DeepRad tools.
-Note the NifTI file is modified as a result of this tool.
-However, the image pixel data are not modified and only DeepRad-specific information is placed into the header.
-This should have no effect on the use of the modified NifTI images in any other tool.

 Try running deeprad_normalize --help for specific help and command line options